 Use our repayment calculator to estimate your repayments and our affordability calculator to see what you could afford to borrow.

 Each state and territory in Australia has a First Home Owner Grant (FHOG) scheme, though they all differ slightly in terms of the amounts available and eligibility requirements.
 If you're eligible for your state's grant, it's a simple application, often completed by your lender, which, if approved, is then paid directly to the lender when the settlement of your property goes through.
 To find more information on your state’s offer, go to firsthome.gov.au and select the relevant state.

-There are other less common government schemes available to help first home buyers.
+There are other government schemes available to help first home buyers such as the Home Guarantee Scheme requiring less than 20% deposit.
 You can find more information from the National Home Finance and Investment Corporation.